310mc/https-310mc.github.io-tl/source/_posts/wedding_march/prologue.md

 date: 2023-5-15 8:55:00
 categories:
 - [Enstars, Chiaki]
+- [Enstars, Tatsumi]
+- [Enstars, Jun]
+- [Enstars, Akiomi]
+- [Enstars, Makoto]
 tags:
 - Event Story
 description: "[ES!!]
-Chiaki and Jun decide to plan their own bridal project.
+Chiaki and Jun are to plan their own bridal project.
 They head off to have a “Bridal Field Trip” along with people willing to help them with the project."
 ---
 <div class="three-wrapper" style="--storyColor:#965e7d;--storyColor-rgb:150,94,125;--storyColor-h:326.8;--storyColor-s: 23%;--storyColor-l:47.8%;">
     <div class="info-area">